Migrate from AWS to Google Cloud: Migrate from Amazon RDS and Amazon Aurora for MySQL to Cloud SQL for MySQL

 Note that migVisor temporarily increases database server utilization.
 Typically, this additional load is less than 3%, and can be run during non-peak hours.

-The migVisor assessment output help you to build a complete inventory of your RDS instances.
+The migVisor assessment output helps you to build a complete inventory of your RDS instances.
 The report includes generic properties (database engine version and edition, CPUs, and memory size), as well as details about database topology, backup policies, parameter settings, and special customizations in use.

 If you prefer to use open source tools, you can use data collector scripts with (or instead of) the mentioned tools.
 These scripts can help you collect detailed information (about workloads, features, database objects, and database code) and build your database inventory.
 Also, scripts usually provide a detailed database migration assessment, including a migration effort estimation.